yoursunny/NDNts/packages/cli-common/README.md

 `getSigner` function returns a signer using the default signing key.

 `openUplinks` function creates the uplink.
-It also enables prefix registration unless disabled.
+It also enables prefix registration unless explicitly disabled.

 `closeUplinks` function closes the uplink.
 This is called automatically upon SIGINT; you may disable this behavior with `process.off("SIGINT", closeUplinks)`.